Stacked glass payment cards with a euro symbol, Parthenon silhouette, and Greek flag

 Spending Tips for Greece

-Greece's Sweet Spot: Low Tax + EUR Zone + Tourism Infrastructure
+Greece's Sweet Spot: Light Tax + EUR Zone + Tourism Infrastructure

-Greece occupies a favorable intersection for crypto card users: a 15% tax rate (below the EU average), eurozone membership (zero FX on domestic spending), and extensive card infrastructure driven by tourism.
-The strategic priority is straightforward: fund with stablecoins, collect cashback, and benefit from one of Europe's lowest crypto tax rates.
+Greece occupies a favorable intersection for crypto card users: a light tax regime (no crypto CGT in force yet, with only a 15% rate proposed), eurozone membership (zero FX on domestic spending), and extensive card infrastructure driven by tourism.
+The strategic priority is clear: fund with stablecoins, collect cashback, and stay ahead of the rate before it lands.

 Annual Spend: EUR 18,000BTC (3x appreciated)USDC (stablecoin)Difference